mo-kelvin1/ecommerce-databsase-project/README.md

 2. Run the script to create tables and insert sample data.
 3. Execute the predefined queries to analyze sales, orders, and payments.

----

-Let me know if you need any changes! 🚀